alithadp/hjlib-doc-ui-test/README.md

 # hjlib-doc-ui-test
-Mockup of HJ-Lib documentation UI for Rice University.
+Beta version of HJ-Lib documentation for Rice University.
+Previously a UI prototype of the same project.